wso2/docs-is/en/docs/references/concepts/authorization/saml2-bearer-assertion-profile.md

 commonly needed in enterprises.
 The WSO2 Identity Server supports this process.

-An OAuth 2.0 Authorization Server can accept
+An OAuth 2.0 authorization server can accept
 SAML2 Assertions from OAuth 2.0 clients as a means of resource owner authentication and authorization.
 Additionally, it can exchange it with OAuth 2.0 access tokens in order to access protected resources on behalf